Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \image html widget_tooltip_text.png

 If we want to use something more complex than just simple text, we can register an arbitrarily complex widget as a tooltip by calling `Widget::set_tooltip_widget`.
-As a matter of style, this widget should not be interactable, though there is no mechanism in place to enforce this.
+As a matter of style, this widget should not be intractable, though there is no mechanism in place to enforce this.

 ### Tick Callback